Francesca Rossi is an IBM fellow and the IBM AI Ethics Global Leader.

 and the Editor in Chief of the Journal of AI Research.
 She is a member of the scientific advisory board of the Future of Life Institute (Cambridge, USA) and a deputy director of the Leverhulme Centre for the Future of Intelligence (Cambridge, UK).
 She is in the executive committee of the IEEE global initiative on ethical considerations on the development of autonomous and intelligent systems and she is a member of the board of directors of the Partnership on AI, where she represents IBM as one of the founding partners.

-She is a member of the European Commission High Level Expert Group on AI
+She has been a member of the European Commission High Level Expert Group on AI